 Your dad and I are from different countries, but we both speak English.
 We are both white.
 You, too, are white.
 A white boy, born into a middle-class home, to educated parents.
-Our lifestyle is not extravagant—quite the contrary—but your dad and I have chosen this modest way of living, and if we wanted we could choose another.
+Our lifestyle is not extravagant—quite the contrary—but your dad and I have chosen this modest, communal way of living, and if we wanted we could choose another.
+This choice is a privilege, Joe.
 You will attend a suburban public school in a district generously subsidized by other well-earning, educated parents, also mostly white.
 And every single one of those boys and girls in your classes—from preschool on, apparently—will be told they, too, are exceptional.
 Must be exceptional.
 The special one.
 At all cost.
 At any cost.

 Now, I have been known to overthink, well, everything.
 I hear the voices of my peers and they say, “Good God, Mary.
 Joe is only four.
 A special, my special, the special one.
 He doesn’t know the difference.”

 But you know more than we give you credit for, don’t you?
 You know the differences between dozens of wooden train engines.
 You know your letters and the sounds they make and how to write your name.
 Since very young you read tones of voice, expressions, postures.
 You know how to make me mad and to laugh.
 You correct me if I fudge a single word in your favorite books.
 You know, because we have taught you, how to say please and thank you.
 You know it’s wrong to hit and lie and cheat, though you may not understand why.
 And conscious or not of the differences between articles you did say “the” special one.
 Conscious or not, you may already have begun to internalize and integrate this lie in the way you see the world and your place within it.